tamarasahara/mazerunning/README.md

 # mazerunning
-A game made with unity where you try to finish as many maze levels as possible before your time runs out.
+In this game you try to find your way through as many mazes until the timer runs out.
+Collect Items to gain time.
+If you run into an enemy, it will reduce your time.
+The maze gets bigger each round and is procedurally generated.
+Good Luck!

 ### How to start
 Open the Build_local3 folder and execute "raus.exe"